 AP-MI--Election 2018-Michigan,ADVISORY, MI

-The Associated Press this weekend begins moving stories previewing the 2018 election in Michigan.
+The Associated Press in the coming weeks will move stories previewing the 2018 election in Michigan.
 The stories and photos will move individually leading up to the Nov.
 6 vote, but are available to be used together in a package ahead of Election Day.
 Advisories informing you of our text and visuals plans for Election Day and that night will move at a later date.

 In addition to the stories below, the AP will cover unfolding developments, with stories on merits.

 If you have any questions, please contact News Editor Roger Schneider at 313-259-0650 or firstname.lastname@example.org .